Data Centers in Kolkata

 Regional Market Reach: A presence in Kolkata effectively serves a combined population of over 300 million people across East India and provides a gateway for digital trade with Bangladesh and Bhutan.

 Tax Advantage For Data Centers: No specific tax breaks currently exist for data centers in this market.
-Businesses operate under standard national fiscal policies without local utility or property tax offsets.
+Businesses operate under standard national fiscal policies.
+This lack of specific incentives is offset by competitive operational costs and a large regional talent pool.

 Natural Disaster Risk

-- River Flood (9.2/10): The primary risk due to the Hooghly River and seasonal monsoon cycles, as of September 2025.
+- River Flood (9.2/10): This is the primary risk due to the Hooghly River and seasonal monsoon cycles as of January 2026.

-- Earthquake (8.3/10): The region sits in a seismically active zone requiring strict building standards, as of September 2025.
+- Earthquake (8.3/10): The region sits in a seismically active zone requiring resilient building standards as of January 2026.

-- Tsunami (7.8/10): This is a regional risk; for inland Kolkata facilities, this is an indirect threat related to broader coastal surges, as of September 2025.
+- Tsunami (7.8/10): This is a regional risk; for inland Kolkata facilities, this is an indirect threat related to broader coastal surges as of January 2026.

-- Coastal Flood (7.8/10): Primarily impacts southern districts; urban facilities use elevated platforms to manage this risk, as of September 2025.
+- Coastal Flood (7.8/10): Primarily impacts southern districts; urban facilities use elevated platforms to manage this risk as of January 2026.

-- Tropical Cyclone (7.7/10): Frequent seasonal storms require reliable backup power and wind-resistant structural design, as of September 2025.
+- Tropical Cyclone (7.7/10): Frequent seasonal storms require reliable backup power and wind-resistant structural design as of January 2026.